Back to Colorado

 Plain English Breakdown

-This law provides extra funding to the governor, lieutenant governor, and state planning and budgeting offices.
+This law changes the total money given to the offices of the governor, lieutenant governor, and state planning by increasing some funds and decreasing others.

 What This Bill Does